jyao6429/discord-bot/README.md

 # discord-bot
-Discord bot in Java that I have been working on
+Hi, I have just started to learn how to program, and this is a little project I have been working on to test out my skills.
+Any suggestions are appreciated!

 You can create your own bot by going to [My Apps](https://discordapp.com/developers/applications/me) in Discord and creating a new bot.